 Inserting texture tiles

 Drag the effect from the Toolbox onto the desired location on the Timeline.
 Normally the effect is applied as a background.
 You can insert a chapter first of all and then drag the effect into the chapter.

-Settings for Texture tiles
+2 Settings of the effect

-In the properties field how the effect behaves.
+Settings for Texture tiles In the properties field how the effect behaves.